 You do have the option to remove the secondary loop/wing tips if you want – they aren’t necessary, and might just get in the way of achieving a proper/comfortable fit when inserting them.
 I’m not really a fan of the “kettlebell” style secondary tips anyhow, as they don’t seem to accomplish anything that’s actually useful, that I can see at least.

-Does The Skullcandy Indy Evo Have Good Touch Controls, And Is It Easy to Use?
+Skullcandy Indy Evo Controls – Is It Easy to Use?

 Skullcandy still often uses pressable buttons on its various headphones, but, the Indy Evo has purely tactile controls – you just tap the skull icon on the outside of the bud.
 The Indy Evo has touch commands for all the basic functions you’d expect true wireless earbuds to have in 2023.